 Sight words (also known as high-frequency words) are the words that most commonly appear in text.
-These are words our emergent readers are encouraged to learn to read by sight -- without having to stop and sound out or decode.
-Sight words are often taught by having students memorize or re-read words from a list, or through a series of worksheet activity.
+These are words our emergent readers are encouraged to learn to read by sight — without having to stop and sound out or decode.
+Sight words are often taught by having students memorize or re-read words from a list, or through a series of worksheet activities.
+(If you're looking for a workbook to use at home, try Scholastic Success With Sight Words.)
 While these methods can be effective for some students, other students may seek a more creative or engaging approach.

 I wanted to provide you with five fun ways to practice sight words with your child.
 These methods get your child reading, moving, and creating.
 Have fun helping your child learn to read these foundational words.